JNRowe/vim-configs/vimrc.d/settings.rst

     On Debian_ systems this file tends to be provided by packages from the wordlist_ project(see ``aptitude search '~Pwordlist'`` for options).
-On other systems, and optionally on Debian, it is often provided by GNU’s miscfiles_ package.
+On other systems, and possibly on Debian too, it may be provided by GNU’s miscfiles_ package.

 Keep swap files in |XDG basedir| compliant location::